d3rp/clima/README.md

 * c++ template like behaviour in which you can define the named tuple with the cli class
   * code completion should work in the IDE (DONE: a hack around this..)
   * configure should know to chain config file with params
-* Configuration file requires copying clinfig in the same directory with the user code
+* Configuration file requires copying fissle in the same directory with the user code
   * location independent now
 * parsing configuration and help/description require separate steps
   * would be nice to have a single point of access and import requirement